Singapore churches hold online services to mark Easter Sunday

 Senior Pastor Tan Seow How from the church urged congregants to stay home and stay safe.

-Congregants of City Harvest Church joined its 10am service on channels including YouTube and Facebook.
+Congregants of City Harvest Church joined its 10am service on channels that included YouTube and Facebook.

-Various Methodist churches held services in various languages including Tamil, Mandarin and Hokkien, at different timings.
+Various Methodist churches held services in languages and dialects, including Tamil, Mandarin and Hokkien, at different times.

-St Andrew's Cathedral streamed its Easter dawn service at 6am on Sunday with Bishop Rennis Ponniah, through its YouTube channel.
+St Andrew's Cathedral streamed its Easter dawn service at 6am yesterday with Bishop Rennis Ponniah, through its YouTube channel.

-The Roman Catholic Archdiocese of Singapore posted an Easter message from Archbishop William Goh to its website.
+The Roman Catholic Archdiocese of Singapore posted an Easter message from Archbishop William Goh on its website.

 In his address, Archbishop Goh urged parishioners to keep the faith and use this time to strengthen family unity.